 In this list of 25 allergy free snacks, you can expect to find nut free options, however, you will find the presence of wheat noted, as well as any other potential allergen to be aware of.

-It’s a good idea to pick out three or four of the allergen-free snacks below to keep in the classroom.
+It’s a good idea to pick out three or four of the allergy free snacks below to keep in the classroom.

 Place them in a container labeled for your child.
 State clearly: “Back Up Snacks for Drew” or “Emergency Snacks for Kate.”

 If your child has multiple food allergies, you’ll be scanning this list for a few food allergens.

 Always check the ingredient label for an itemized list of potential allergens, and call the manufacturer when in doubt.
 It’s not unusual for a food to change its ingredients!

 Individual cups make an easy, healthy snack.
 Try other packaged fruit sauces, like peach sauce.

 Packaged in pouches, you can find these in pure fruit or fruit and veggie combinations.

 Available in small, medium boxes, or large containers, raisins make a healthy, fiber-filled, iron-rich snack.
 If your child isn’t allergic to milk, try yogurt-covered raisins for added variety.